Cube-OS/cubeOS/docs/obc-docs/bbb/working-with-the-bbb.rst

 Examples
 ^^^^^^^^

-A couple example programs using the ethernet port can be found in the `examples` folder of the `kubos repo <https://github.com/kubos/kubos/tree/master/examples>`__:
+A couple example programs using the ethernet port can be found in the `examples` folder of the `cubeos repo <https://github.com/cubeos/cubeos/tree/master/examples>`__:

-- `kubos-linux-tcprx <https://github.com/kubos/kubos/tree/master/examples/kubos-linux-tcprx>`__ - Receive TCP packets and then reply to the sender
+- `cubeos-linux-tcprx <https://github.com/cubeos/cubeos/tree/master/examples/cubeos-linux-tcprx>`__ - Receive TCP packets and then reply to the sender
-- `kubos-linux-tcptx <https://github.com/kubos/kubos/tree/master/examples/kubos-linux-tcptx>`__ - Send TCP packets to specified IP address and port
+- `cubeos-linux-tcptx <https://github.com/cubeos/cubeos/tree/master/examples/cubeos-linux-tcptx>`__ - Send TCP packets to specified IP address and port

 GPIO
 ~~~~